-- 1. On behalf of the sub-funds votes, were cast on 679 agenda items at 49 shareholders' meetings. - 2.
-The portfolio contained no investments that are on the Exclusion list as result of the application of the applicable exclusion policy. - 3.
-0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 4.
-0.00% of the holdings in portfolio had an elevated sustainability risk profile.
+- 1. The portfolio contained no investments that are on the Exclusion list as result of the application of the applicable exclusion policy. - 2.
+0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 3.
+4.88% of the holdings in portfolio had an elevated sustainability risk profile. - 4.
+The sub-fund invested 4.87% of its assets In green, social, sustainable and/or sustainability-linked bonds.